Bhagyodaya-Varshney/BridgeLabz_2115000284/README.md

 <p><b>DAY 6-7 (20 Jan 2025 - 21 Jan 2025):</b>Practice the problems given in form of Assignment1 and uplaoded to Github and the Classroom.</p>
 <p><b>DAY 8 (22 Jan 2025):</b>Practice the problems given in form of Assignment2 and uplaoded to Github and the Classroom.</p>
 <p><b>DAY 9 (23 Jan 2025):</b>Practice the problems given in form of Assignment3 and uplaoded to Github and the Classroom.</p>
+<p><b>DAY 10 (24 Jan 2025):</b>Practice the problems given in form of Assignment4 and uplaoded to Github and the Classroom.
+Practice problems are related to Java Arrays.</p>